A pedestrian is 1.5 times more likely to be killed in a car accident than a passenger in a vehicle.

 Contact St. Louis Injury Lawyer

 At The Hoffmann Law Firm, L.L.C. our focus is on helping people recover full financial damages for injuries and wrongful deaths caused by motor vehicle accidents.
-With more than 15 years of personal injury experience, attorney Christopher Hoffmann has handled hundreds of car, truck and pedestrian accident cases in Missouri and Illinois.
+With 25 years of personal injury experience, attorney Christopher Hoffmann has handled hundreds of car, truck and pedestrian accident cases in Missouri and Illinois.

 To speak with an experienced trial lawyer about your pedestrian accident, call (314) 361-4242.